-Huge fissure opens on Hawaiian volcano; more eruptions expected
+Huge fissure opens on Hawaiian volcano; some defy evacuation order

 Civil Defense officials on Sunday ordered people living on Halekamahina Road to evacuate and be on the alert for gas emissions and lava spatter.
 Nearby vacation rentals were directed to cease operations to conserve water and enable emergency operations to concentrate on year-round residents.

-A pair of homes sat about 100 yards (100 meters) beneath the fissure on the hillside.
+A pair of structures sat about 100 yards (100 meters) beneath the new fissure on the hillside.

+One structure was destroyed, the Honolulu Star-Advertiser reported, citing a spokeswoman for Hawaii County Mayor Harry Kim, making it the 37th structure lost since May 3.

+“We are keeping track of lava bombs.
+One went through the lanai (porch) roof of a neighbor’s house,” Clawson said.

 Meanwhile, other fissures continued to billow smoke over homes in Pahoa, on the western point of the Big Island of Hawaii, the largest of the Hawaiian islands.